-In our last post, we described a pervasive disease that so affected the global population that it found its way into visual, musical, and literary works of art for centuries.
-What what this horrible disease?
-Tuberculosis.
+In last week's post, we described a pervasive disease that so affected the global population that it found its way into visual, musical, and literary works of art for centuries.
+What was this horrible disease?

 Tuberculosis is a contagious bacterial infection caused by Mycobacterium tuberculosis.
 This bacterium is a rod-shaped pathogen that is transmitted through contaminated droplets expelled when coughing, sneezing, spitting, and even speaking.
 Once infected, a person can either carry the infection in a latent state, experiencing no symptoms, or develop an active infection right away, typically racking coughs, weight loss, chills, and night sweats.

 Thomas Webster, Sickness and Health, 1843 | The idea of a sick child caught the public's mind, often hastening public efforts to eradicate disease.

 In the latent state, the body's immune system builds a kind of shell around the bacteria, walling it off from the body and preventing active sickness.
 Some individuals will live with latent tuberculosis without ever getting sick.
 On the other hand, immunocompromised individuals are especially at risk for developing secondary progressive tuberculosis, when the protective shell around the bacteria is broken down, releasing the bacteria back into the body.
 Individuals with HIV, smokers, and those suffering from malnutrition are particularly vulnerable.
 In these individuals, the infection can also spread through the bloodstream to affect the kidney, spine, and brain.

 James Jacques Joseph Tisso, A Convalescent, c.
 1876 | Those who could afford to would move to warmer climates in pursuit of health.